celery/celery/docs/getting-started/brokers/redis.rst

 Visibility timeout
 ------------------

-If a task is not acknowledged within the :ref:`redis-visibility_timeout` the task will be redelivered to another worker and executed.
+If a task isn't acknowledged within the :ref:`redis-visibility_timeout` the task will be redelivered to another worker and executed.

 This causes problems with ETA/countdown/retry tasks where the